 First off you have to understand the marketplace dynamics which affect search engine optimization pricing and client success.
 How competitive is your industry?
 How competitive are the areas you serve?

 Furthermore, the value of improving rankings can vary dramatically from business to business and the amount of available traffic in a particular market.
-For some local businesses, being on the first page of Google results leads to a dramatic increase in leads and revenue while others only a marginal difference.
+For some local businesses, being on the first page of Google results leads to a dramatic increase in leads and revenue while for others only a marginal difference.

 Next comes considering the starting position of a business’ complete digital presence.
 How large is the website?
 Is the site structure well for SEO?
 How much keyword-rich content does the site hold?
 How many technical SEO issues does the site have?
 How many links and referring domains are pointing to the website?
 Is the business listed accurately on local listing sites?
 The list goes on.

-For example, it is not uncommon for an outdated and slow website to rank higher than a technically-perfect newer website because the older site has a robust and hard-earned back-link profile.
+For example, it is not uncommon for an outdated and slow website to rank higher than a technically-perfect newer website because the older site has a robust and hard-earned backlink profile.
 No site’s SEO is perfect.
 The entirety of the digital presence has to be taken into account and then you can develop a strategy that addresses important weaknesses.

 Common SEO Pricing Models